 Akin Gump Strauss Hauer & Feld LLP has extensive experience in resolving international disputes, whether by international arbitration, litigation or proceedings in multiple fora and jurisdictions.

 We are widely acknowledged to have one of the world’s leading practices in the international arbitration of disputes arising out of large-scale infrastructure projects, joint ventures and cross-border investments, with particular reference to matters involving oil and gas, power generation and telecommunications.
 Comprising more than 20 experienced practitioners operating out of the firm’s offices in Geneva, London, Abu Dhabi, Moscow, Beijing and the United States, the international arbitration practice has experience in well over 200 cases in arbitral fora all over the world, conducted pursuant to the rules of the LCIA, the ICC, the ICDR, UNCITRAL, the Swiss Chambers, the Dubai International Arbitration Centre, the Hong Kong International Arbitration Centre, ICSID and other such sponsoring organizations and adjudicated under many different systems of national law.

 Our clients in these matters have variously included sovereign governments and national utilities, power plant and mineral concession developers, oil companies, telecommunications operators, general EPC contractors, subcontractors, equipment and material suppliers, architects, insurers and other stakeholders.
 Partners in the international arbitration practice are currently acting or have recently acted as lead counsel in pending cases involving such matters as:

 - the claims of a German EPC company in a €100 million ICC arbitration against its Polish boiler subcontractor for work on a 833 megawatt lignite-fired power plant in Belchatow, Poland.
-The case involves over 20 heads of claim and counterclaim, with the main issue in dispute being the extent of pass-through liability for the €89 million in delay liquidated damages that were assessed by the owner of the plant under the main EPC contract.
+The case involves more than 20 heads of claim and counterclaim, with the main issue in dispute being the extent of pass-through liability for the €89 million in delay liquidated damages that were assessed by the owner of the plant under the main EPC contract.

 - the claims and defenses of a Houston-based technology company in a $180 million ICC arbitration against a Korean industrial manufacturer and Hyundai affiliate to which had been licensed proprietary technology for manufacturing polysilicon (a key ingredient in solar panels and semiconductors) in exchange for license fees and reimbursement of its out-of-pocket expenses